Rahulray12/puzzelfun/README.md

 ## Testing

 ### Testing during development
 Continuous testing was carried out throughout of the site development.
 The whole project was broken into small sections and steps.
-Each part was checked and amended to the right standard before moving to next one.
+Each part was checked and amended to the right standard before moving to the next one.

 *Steps to test:*

-- HTML and CSS outcomes were instantly viewed through a live server window.
+- Each small section of HTML and CSS development was instantly viewed through a live server window.
 It would be checked and adjusted (if necessary) before commitment.
-- Before start coding JavaScrip, how to make the game working the way planned was well thought out and designed.
+- Before start coding JavaScrip, how to make the game working logically was well thought out and designed.
 Ideas then turned into function names and their contents were added one by one at later stage.
 - To avoid increasing difficulty of debugging, one function was coded for achieving only one thing.
 Also this function would be tested constantly after each correction.
-- The *developer tool* was helpful to indicate where the errors were.
+- The *developer tool* was used to indicate where the errors were.
 - In the case of no errors were returned but function not working, `console.log` was used to test each line of the code to find where the possible errors located.
 - Until one function is working, then move to next one.
 And same procedures would be carried out.
 - When individual functions are working well by itself, but issues appeared when running together.
 Then the relevent functions would be reviewed logically and adjusted accordingly.